TimJKStrickland/timjkstrickland.github.io/_posts/2016-06-15-hackathons-are-jobs.md

 ---
 layout: post
 title: Hackathons are Jobs
-excerpt: Knurld.io > CryptoPhoto > OpenPOWER.
+excerpt: Knurld.io, then CryptoPhoto, then OpenPOWER.
 All by August
 ---

 ## New hackathon every two weeks